Types of super

 Think of your super like a piggy bank.
 It's an account that has money in it for later, but you can't transact with it like a bank account.
 The purpose of a super account is to make sure you have some funds available to you when you stop working and no longer have an employment income.

-You can only access the fund in your 'piggy bank' after meeting certain requirements, such as reaching your preservation age, retiring, or becoming disabled.
+You can only access the fund in your 'piggy bank' after meeting certain requirements, such as reaching the preservation age, retiring, or becoming disabled.
 More specific information about how and when you can access your super can be found here.

 How can super affect my retirement lifestyle?